William Peyton: Early life

-Military career
+Early military career

 In 1885, Peyton enlisted in the ranks in the 7th Dragoon Guards, a regiment that his father had commanded between 1871 and 1876.
 The explanation of this was his failure to pass the entrance examination of the Royal Military College, Sandhurst.
 Having risen to sergeant, Peyton was commissioned as a second lieutenant in the 7th Dragoon Guards on 18 June 1887, and promoted lieutenant in 1890.
 He was appointed regimental adjutant in 1892.
 In 1896 he transferred to the 15th Hussars and was promoted captain.

 He was seconded to the Egyptian Army and saw service with the Dongola Expeditionary Force in 1896, and was mentioned in despatches, then in the Sudan in 1897 and 1898, where he was dangerously wounded and his horse killed under him by a spear.
 In the Sudan he was again mentioned in despatches, and received the Distinguished Service Order.
 He was also awarded the Order of the Medjidieh, Fourth Class.

-Peyton fought next in South Africa, 1899–1900, where he served with Alexander Thorneycroft's Mounted Infantry, was promoted major and brevet lieutenant colonel, again mentioned in despatches, and received the Queen's South Africa Medal with three clasps, but his service was cut short by illness and he was invalided back to England.
-He passed the Army's Staff College in December 1901.
+Peyton fought next in South Africa, 1899–1900, where he served with Alexander Thorneycroft's mounted infantry, was promoted major and brevet lieutenant colonel, again mentioned in despatches, and received the Queen's South Africa Medal with three clasps, but his service was cut short by illness and he was invalided back to England.
+He passed the army's Staff College in December 1901.